sarahabell/sarahabell.me/_pages/beads.md

 # Bracelets

 Made on memory wire, these bracelets need no fastening.
-They just bounces back to their original shape when you put them on.
+They just bounce back to their original shape when you put them on.

 ![allsorts bracelet](/images/Allsorts-Bracelet.jpg)